brotatotes/bht-automation/bht gen 3/Mark/Chapter 15/Mark 15 23 bht.md

 # Mark 15:23 Commentary Help Text

 ## BHT:
-They were giving him wine mingled with myrrh, or myrrhed wine.
-This drink was offered to Jesus, but he refused it.
-The purpose of this beverage was to intoxicate and numb the pain, but Jesus did not need any external means to support his spirit or alleviate his sorrows.
-He fearlessly confronted death without seeking any escape or relief.
+They were giving, i.e. they offered, wine mingled with myrrh.
+This drink, possibly sour wine, was for Jesus.
+However, he refused it, showing he needed no outward means to support him or lessen his sorrows.
+The mixture may have been intended to intoxicate Jesus, but he steadfastly declined, demonstrating his unwavering strength and trust in God's plan.

 ## Choicest Commentary Quotes:
 ### Henry Alford: